Converting to Orthodox Christianity

 Regular Church Attendance

 Worship of God is at the center of Orthodox Christian life and spirituality.
 Worship is not only an experience of learning but a way that God’s mystical grace comes to us, touches us and changes us.
-A catechumen is expected to attend Sunday Divine Liturgy each week as well as special services throughout the year.
-Some examples of the other services are: Holy Week - Bridegroom Services (Sunday - Tuesday evenings), Holy Unction on Wednesday evening, Holy Friday services and Pascha midnight services; Entreaty Service - offered once a month; Great Feasts of the Precious Cross (September 27), Christmas (January 7), Theophany (January 19), and Pentecost.
+A catechumen is expected to attend Sunday Divine Liturgy each week as well as special services, like the Great Feasts and the Lenten and Paschal Cycle throughout the year.

-In the Orthodox Church, one does not determine and follow their own spiritual path without the advice and guidance of spiritual fathers and mothers.
 Personal accountability is essential to growth in Christ along with intellectual knowledge and church attendance.
-In a spirit of love, the spiritual guide watches over the growth and progress of the spiritual child.
-The priest will help the catechumen in a spiritual self-examination to prepare for Holy Confession.
-The priest will also help deal with personal questions, issues, problems that arise before and after joining the Orthodox Faith.
-The catechumen is expected to participate in spiritual guidance and counseling with the priest of the community.
+In a spirit of love, the spiritual guide watches over the growth and progress of the neophyte.
+The clergy will help the catechumen in a spiritual self-examination to prepare for Baptism.

 Frequently Asked Questions

-How long does it take to become a member of the Orthodox Faith?
+How long does it take to become a member of the Orthodox Christian Faith?

 When can I start receiving Holy Communion and other Sacraments?